Wife of WNBA's Griner tells AP scheduled call never happened - WHIZ News

 WASHINGTON (AP) — WNBA star Brittney Griner tried to call her wife nearly a dozen times through the American embassy in Russia on the couple’s fourth anniversary Saturday, but they never connected since the phone line at the embassy was not staffed, Cherelle Griner said Monday.

-The couple has not spoken by phone in the four months since Griner’s arrest in Russia on drug-related charges.
-That was to have changed Saturday, when a long-awaited call was to have finally taken place.
+The couple has not spoken by phone in the four months since Griner’s arrest in Russia, where she remains jailed.
+That was to have changed Saturday, when a long-awaited call was to have finally taken place after getting Russian government approval.
 But the day came and went without any contact, leaving an anguished Cherelle Griner to wonder what went wrong and to suspect at least initially that Russian authorities had thwarted the call.

 On Monday, she said she learned from her wife’s lawyers a more distressing truth: Brittney Griner had actually tried to call 11 times over a period of several hours, dialing a number she’d been given at the U.S. embassy in Moscow, which the couple had been told would then patch the call through to Cherelle Griner in Phoenix.
 But each time, the call went unanswered because the desk at the embassy where the phone rang was apparently unstaffed on Saturday.

+The State Department said Monday that “we deeply regret that Brittney Griner was unable to speak with her wife because of a logistical error.”
+The department reiterated that it has no higher priority than the safety of Americans overseas and that it remains in regular contact with families of hostages and wrongful detainees.

-The experience has further exacerbated already simmering frustrations about the U.S. government’s response to her wife’s case.
-U.S. officials have repeatedly said they are working behind the scenes to get the two-time Olympian home from Russia and consider her case a top priority.
-But Cherelle Griner said she remains “very pissed” by the snafu, especially since the call had been on the schedule for two weeks and yet no one warned her during that time that it might be logistically impossible because of the weekend.
+For Cherelle Griner, the experience has exacerbated already simmering frustrations about the U.S. government’s response to her wife’s case.
+Though U.S. officials have repeatedly said they are working behind the scenes to get the two-time Olympic gold medalist home from Russia, she said she is “very pissed” about the snafu, especially since the call had been on the schedule for two weeks and yet no one warned her during that time that it might be logistically impossible because of the weekend.

 “But mind you,” Cherelle Griner said in the interview, “this phone call had been scheduled for almost two weeks — with a weekend date.”